Ransomware Attacks: How Prepared Are businessess?

 Just 23 Percent ‘Very Confident’ Their Files Are Safe From Ransomware

-Given the defiance SMB owners and operators expressed in response to our first question, we wanted to see if this attitude was backed up by a similarly robust confidence in the security of their company’s systems.
+Given the defiance businesses owners and operators expressed in response to our first question, we wanted to see if this attitude was backed up by a similarly robust confidence in the security of their company’s systems.

 Confidence in Systems’ Protection From Ransomware